OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-22.md

 ## 1 Kings 22:1

-For three years there was no war between Aram and Israel.
+For three years, Aram and Israel did not engage in conflict.

 ## 1 Kings 22:2